Psylenceo/RC_Device/README.md

         - Provide maximum throttle until IMU detects vehicle lifting from torque, then countering this lift be decellerating.
  GPS
- - addition of GPS module would allow for tracking if vehicle
+ - addition of GPS module would allow for tracking if vehicle gets of LOS (provided main battery power is not lost)